-There was an interesting side discussion the other day on Chump Lady about the difference between niceness and kindness.
-Many people noted that their cheaters appeared to much of the world as “nice people,” but in point of fact, lacked kindness.
-(Sure, it’s an understatement to say that cheating is unkind.)
+If you’ve been cheated on, you probably noticed that your cheater appeared to much of the world as a “nice person,” but in point of fact, lacked kindness.
+(It’s an understatement to say that cheating is unkind.)

 Now, I don’t want to diss niceness, after all I am from the Midwest and it’s our default setting, but a lot of being nice is simply impression management.
 See?
 I come in peace!
 You can trust me, I’m nice!
 Nice works if you’re in sales.
 That’s why (at least here in the U.S., any way) salespeople are always encouraged to compliment you or end each transaction with “Have a nice day!”